WINKgroup/ts-swagger/README.md

 });
 ```

-With the following syntax you can also add the description of status codes other than 200 and if you want with an optional comment, you can provide a reference to the Typesccript interface that describes the related response.
+With the following syntax you can also add the description of status codes other than 200 and if you want with an optional comment, you can provide a reference to the Typescript interface that describes the related response.

 ```js
 app.get('/users/:userId', function(req, res) {